kirkbowers/content-sectioner/README.md

 ## Testing

-There are a few tests written for the plugin in PHPSpec.
-They aren't exhaustive by any means, but they do provide some confidence that the most common use cases work.
+There are several tests written for the plugin in PHPSpec.
+They aren't quite exhaustive, but they do provide a good cross section of the most common use cases work.

 To run the specs, you first need to install PHPSpec using `composer`.
 In the project root directory, run: